axismaps/axis-jekyll/_posts/2010-09-30-typographic-map-posters.markdown

   content: These would be even better if they were printed with a letterpress and
     the type was set by hand.
 - id: 21313
-  author: SQ
+  writer: SQ
   author_email: sabah.quraishi@gmail.com
   author_url: ''
   date: '2010-11-16 22:30:09 +0000'
   date_gmt: '2010-11-17 03:30:09 +0000'
   content: These are gorgeous!
 Can't wait to see the DC one.
 - id: 21504
-  author: David
+  writer: David
   author_email: davel316@gmail.com
   author_url: ''
   date: '2010-11-19 00:30:05 +0000'
   date_gmt: '2010-11-19 05:30:05 +0000'
   content: Would love to see a London or Copenhagen one
 - id: 21896
-  author: Howard
+  writer: Howard
   author_email: howard.yu@gmail.com
   author_url: ''
   date: '2010-11-22 23:05:39 +0000'